TomSft15/TelloDroneHub/README.md

-# Projet de contrôle de drone Tello DJI
+# Tello DJI Drone Control Project

-## Présentation du projet
+## Project Overview

-Ce projet consiste en une application complète pour contrôler un drone Tello DJI via différentes interfaces utilisateur intuitives.
-L'objectif principal est de proposer plusieurs modes d'interaction avec le drone, notamment par commandes vocales, gestes, et reconnaissance faciale, le tout intégré dans une interface web conviviale.
+This project consists of a comprehensive application to control a Tello DJI drone through various intuitive user interfaces.
+The main objective is to offer multiple modes of interaction with the drone, including voice commands, gestures, and facial recognition, all integrated into a user-friendly web interface.

 ---

-## Fonctionnalités principales
+## Main Features

-### Contrôle du drone
+### Drone Control
-- **Contrôle par clavier** : Pilotage du drone avec les touches directionnelles et des raccourcis clavier
+- **Keyboard Control**: Pilot the drone with arrow keys and keyboard shortcuts
-- **Commandes vocales** : Contrôle du drone par reconnaissance vocale (ex: "décoller", "atterrir", "avancer")
+- **Voice Commands**: Control the drone through voice recognition (e.g., "take off", "land", "move forward")
-- **Contrôle gestuel** : Détection de gestes de la main pour piloter le drone
+- **Gesture Control**: Hand gesture detection to pilot the drone
-- **Suivi facial automatique** : Le drone peut détecter et suivre un visage automatiquement
+- **Automatic Facial Tracking**: The drone can detect and follow a face automatically

-### Interface utilisateur
+### User Interface
-- **Tableau de bord** : Visualisation en temps réel des données télémétriques du drone
+- **Dashboard**: Real-time visualization of drone telemetry data
-- **Flux vidéo** : Affichage du flux vidéo de la caméra embarquée du drone
+- **Video Stream**: Display of the drone's embedded camera video feed
-- **Capture de photos** : Possibilité de prendre des photos depuis le drone
+- **Photo Capture**: Ability to take photos from the drone
-- **Personnalisation** : Configuration des contrôles clavier selon les préférences de l'utilisateur
+- **Customization**: Configuration of keyboard controls according to user preferences

-### Autres fonctionnalités
+### Other Features
-- **Reconnaissance faciale** : Détection et identification de personnes
+- **Facial Recognition**: Detection and identification of people
-- **Statistiques de vol** : Suivi de la durée de vol, de la batterie, etc.
+- **Flight Statistics**: Tracking of flight duration, battery level, etc.
-- **Mode d'urgence** : Commandes d'urgence pour assurer la sécurité du vol
+- **Emergency Mode**: Emergency commands to ensure flight safety

 ---

-## Architecture technique
+## Technical Architecture

 ### Backend (Python)
-- Framework **Flask** pour l'API REST
+- **Flask** framework for REST API
-- **Flask-RESTx** pour la documentation API automatique avec Swagger
+- **Flask-RESTx** for automatic API documentation with Swagger
-- **OpenCV** pour le traitement d'image et la détection faciale
+- **OpenCV** for image processing and facial detection
-- **Mediapipe** pour la reconnaissance de gestes
+- **Mediapipe** for gesture recognition
-- **SpeechRecognition** pour la reconnaissance vocale
+- **SpeechRecognition** for voice recognition
-- **djitellopy** pour l'interfaçage avec le drone Tello
+- **djitellopy** for interfacing with the Tello drone

 ### Frontend (Vue.js)
-- **Vue.js 3** comme framework frontend
+- **Vue.js 3** as the frontend framework
-- Composants modulaires pour les différents modes de contrôle
+- Modular components for different control modes
-- Utilisation de **socket.io** pour la communication en temps réel
+- **socket.io** for real-time communication
-- Interface responsive accessible sur ordinateur et mobile
+- Responsive interface accessible on computers and mobile devices

 ---

-## Structure du projet
+## Project Structure

-Le projet est organisé en deux parties principales :
+The project is organized into two main parts:

 ### Backend
-- `app.py` : Point d'entrée de l'application Flask
+- `app.py`: Entry point of the Flask application
-- `controllers/` : Contrôleurs pour les différentes fonctionnalités (drone, vidéo, gestes, etc.)
+- `controllers/`: Controllers for different functionalities (drone, video, gestures, etc.)
-- `services/` : Logique métier pour le contrôle du drone, traitement vidéo, etc.
+- `services/`: Business logic for drone control, video processing, etc.
-- `models/` : Modèles de données
+- `models/`: Data models
-- `utils/` : Utilitaires divers
+- `utils/`: Various utilities

 ### Frontend
-- `src/components/` : Composants Vue.js réutilisables
+- `src/components/`: Reusable Vue.js components
-- `src/views/` : Vues principales de l'application
+- `src/views/`: Main application views
-- `src/services/` : Services pour l'API et les fonctionnalités frontales
+- `src/services/`: Services for API and frontend functionalities
-- `src/mixins/` : Fonctionnalités partagées comme les contrôles clavier
+- `src/mixins/`: Shared functionalities like keyboard controls

 ---

-## Installation et utilisation
+## Installation and Usage

-### Prérequis
+### Prerequisites
-- Python 3.8+ avec pip
+- Python 3.8+ with pip
-- Node.js et yarn
+- Node.js and yarn
-- Un drone Tello DJI
+- A Tello DJI drone
-- Une connexion Wi-Fi pour se connecter au drone
+- Wi-Fi connection to connect to the drone

-### Installation du backend
+### Backend Installation
-1. Créer un environnement virtuel Python
+1. Create a Python virtual environment
-2. Installer les dépendances via `pip install -r requirements.txt`
+2. Install dependencies via `pip install -r requirements.txt`
-3. Lancer le serveur avec `python app.py`
+3. Launch the server with `python app.py`

-### Installation du frontend
+### Frontend Installation
-1. Installer les dépendances via `yarn install`
+1. Install dependencies via `yarn install`
-2. Lancer le serveur de développement avec `yarn serve`
+2. Launch the development server with `yarn serve`

-### Connexion au drone
+### Connecting to the Drone
-1. Allumer le drone Tello
+1. Turn on the Tello drone
-2. Se connecter au réseau Wi-Fi du drone depuis l'ordinateur
+2. Connect to the drone's Wi-Fi network from your computer
-3. Utiliser l'interface "Connecter un drone" dans l'application
+3. Use the "Connect a drone" interface in the application
-4. Une fois connecté, accéder au tableau de bord pour contrôler le drone
+4. Once connected, access the dashboard to control the drone

 ---

-## Caractéristiques techniques importantes
+## Important Technical Features

-- API RESTful documentée avec Swagger UI
+- RESTful API documented with Swagger UI
-- Architecture modulaire pour faciliter l'extension
+- Modular architecture for easy extension
-- Implémentation de différents types de contrôle (clavier, voix, geste)
+- Implementation of different control types (keyboard, voice, gesture)
-- Mode simulation permettant d'utiliser l'application sans drone
+- Simulation mode allowing use of the application without a drone
-- Conception responsive pour différentes tailles d'écran
+- Responsive design for different screen sizes

 ---

-## Résolution des problèmes courants
+## Troubleshooting Common Issues

-1. **Le drone ne se connecte pas** :
+1. **The drone doesn't connect**:
-   - Vérifiez que vous êtes bien connecté au réseau Wi-Fi du drone
+   - Check that you are properly connected to the drone's Wi-Fi network
-   - Assurez-vous que la batterie du drone est suffisamment chargée
+   - Make sure the drone's battery is sufficiently charged
-   - Redémarrez le drone et l'application
+   - Restart the drone and the application

-2. **La reconnaissance vocale ne fonctionne pas** :
+2. **Voice recognition doesn't work**:
-   - Vérifiez que votre navigateur supporte l'API Web Speech (Chrome recommandé)
+   - Check that your browser supports the Web Speech API (Chrome recommended)
-   - Assurez-vous que votre microphone est correctement configuré et autorisé
+   - Make sure your microphone is correctly configured and authorized

-3. **La détection de gestes n'est pas précise** :
+3. **Gesture detection is not accurate**:
-   - Assurez-vous d'être dans un environnement bien éclairé
+   - Make sure you are in a well-lit environment
-   - Positionnez-vous à environ 1 mètre de la caméra
+   - Position yourself about 1 meter from the camera
-   - Effectuez des gestes clairs et distincts
+   - Make clear and distinct gestures

-4. **Erreur "Port déjà utilisé"** :
+4. **"Port already in use" error**:
-   - Assurez-vous qu'aucun autre programme n'utilise les ports 5000 (backend) ou 8080 (frontend)
+   - Make sure no other program is using ports 5000 (backend) or 8080 (frontend)
-   - Redémarrez votre ordinateur pour libérer les ports
+   - Restart your computer to free up the ports

 ---

-## Perspectives d'évolution
+## Future Development

-- Ajout de fonctionnalités de cartographie et navigation GPS
+- Addition of mapping features and GPS navigation
-- Amélioration des algorithmes de reconnaissance faciale
+- Improvement of facial recognition algorithms
-- Support de plusieurs drones simultanément
+- Support for multiple drones simultaneously
-- Mode missions programmées automatiques
+- Automated programmed mission mode
-- Export des données de vol et intégration avec d'autres applications
+- Export of flight data and integration with other applications

-Ce projet représente une interface complète entre l'humain et le drone, offrant de multiples modalités d'interaction adaptées à différents cas d'usage, de l'utilisation ludique à des applications plus professionnelles.
+This project represents a complete interface between humans and drones, offering multiple interaction modalities adapted to different use cases, from recreational use to more professional applications.

 ---

-## Licence
+## License

-Ce projet est sous licence MIT.
-Voir le fichier `LICENSE` pour plus de détails.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ---

 ## Contact

-Pour toute question, suggestion ou problème, veuillez contacter :
+For any questions, suggestions, or issues, please contact:

-- **Thomas Fiancette** (Chef de projet) - [email@example.com]
+- **Thomas Fiancette** (Project Lead) - [thomas.fiancette@epitech.eu]
-- **Charles Fassel-Ashley** - [email@example.com]
+- **Charles Fassel-Ashley** - [charles.fassel-ashley@epitech.eu]
-- **Eliyan Dochev** - [email@example.com]
+- **Eliyan Dochev** - [eliyan.dochev@epitech.eu]

 ---

-## Remerciements
+## Acknowledgements

-- Équipe de développement DJI pour le SDK Tello
+- DJI development team for the Tello SDK
-- Contributeurs des bibliothèques OpenCV, Mediapipe et autres outils open-source utilisés dans ce projet
+- Contributors to OpenCV, Mediapipe, and other open-source tools used in this project